-Revised February 4, 2022
+Revised 3/19/24

-REPRESENTATIVES
+SENATORS

 The University of Oklahoma-Tulsa Staff Senate (herein referred to as OU-Tulsa Staff Senate) shall represent all staff employees.
-Any benefits eligible (0.50 FTE or more) staff employee shall be eligible for election as a Representative of the OU-Tulsa Staff Senate.
+Any benefits eligible (0.50 FTE or more) staff employee shall be eligible for election as a Senator of the OU-Tulsa Staff Senate.

-The Staff Senate shall consist of not less than fifteen (15) and not more than twenty-five
+The Staff Senate shall consist of not less than ten (10) and not more than twenty-five

-(25) Representatives by election.
+(25) Senators by election.

 The OU-Tulsa Staff Senate Membership and Policy Review Committee shall review the Staff Senate composition, as necessary, to maintain equitable representation and ensure the continuity of group representation and OU-Tulsa Staff Senate membership.
 The Committee should consider the composition of the University at large.